top of page

 Deandra

-Deandra Jauw graduated from the Royal Academy of Arts in The Hague (KABK) with a bachelor's degree in Interior Architecture and Furniture Design.
+Deandra graduated from the Royal Academy of Arts in The Hague (KABK) with a bachelor's degree in Interior Architecture and Furniture Design.
 She currently teaches in the Kunstplan program at KABK.
 Deandra is also part of Studio Sososo, a studio dedicated to transforming the fashion landscape through innovative approaches.
 Community-based activities are important to her, and she get involves in pop-up events to connect with the local community.